ifmcjthenknczny/star-wars-api/README.md

 * **REST API**: Chosen for its simplicity in implementing basic CRUD operations.
 It is widely popular and provides an easy way to leverage NestJS decorators for routing and handling parameters.

-* **Database Choice**: PostgreSQL: PostgreSQL was selected over MongoDB due to its complexity, but it provides better scalability for future expansions.
-The application may eventually include more detailed information about planets and episodes, requiring a normalized database structure.
-This decision involves creating four tables to properly represent the relationships between the data.
-The creation and updating of character records are performed within a transaction to enhance system resilience against unexpected errors.
+* **Inspiration from PokeAPI**: Some architectural choices were inspired by solutions from [PokeAPI](https://pokeapi.co/), an API with a similar goal and good documentation.

+* **Database Choice**: PostgreSQL, while more complex, was selected over MongoDB because of:
     * **Normalized Data**: The database schema is designed with normalization in mind to allow the app to grow in various directions while maintaining consistency and reducing redundancy.
+    * **Better Scalability**: The application may eventually include more detailed information about planets and episodes, which will necessitate a normalized database structure – a database with a relational model will then prove very useful.

-* **Schema vs. MongoDB Flexibility**: While MongoDB is flexible, a schema-based approach was chosen to ensure query results remain consistent and predictable.
+    * **Schema Inflexibility**: While MongoDB is flexible, a schema-based approach was chosen to ensure query results remain consistent and predictable.
 MongoDB could easily support denormalized data, but future-proofing the app with a schema will better suit the long-term goals of consistency and expandability.

-* **Minimized Typo Risk**: The use of table foreign keys reduces the likelihood of typos, especially when adding new content like Star Wars characters.
+    * **Foreign Keys**: They reduce likelihood of typos, especially when adding new content like Star Wars characters.
 This approach also ensures that changes in data, such as the release of a new episode, won't require code modifications.
     * **Additional Database Validation**: Postgres provides validation at the database level and ensures that data integrity is maintained and that only valid data is stored.

-* **Inspiration from PokeAPI**: The architectural choices were inspired by solutions from [PokeAPI](https://pokeapi.co/), an API with a similar goal and good documentation.
+    * **ACID consistency**: Creation and updating of character records are performed within a transaction to enhance the system's resilience against unexpected errors.

 * **Consistency in Data**: Planets and episodes are not automatically created when adding characters.
 This decision was made to maintain database consistency and avoid breaking modularity.